roycehuang/cse15l-lab-reports-v2/LabReport4.md

 keys pressed: ```vim ListExamples.java <enter>``` in order to make edits to the file to fix the failing test ```/index1 += <enter> <n> <n> <rightarrow> <rightarrow> <rightarrow> <rightarrow> <rightarrow> <rightarrow> <i> <backspace> <2> <escape> :wq!``` edited the file and made the change, then saved and quit vim editor.

+by using ```/index1 += ``` the / command under the normal mode searches for the string following it.
+In this case it searched for instances of "index1 += ", and by pressing the key "n" vim goes to the next instance of the string.
+Then, using right arrows to get to the location of where to edit, we enter the insert mode using "i" and delete once to delete the 1 after index and replace it with 2.
+Then click escape to return to the normal mode and press ```:wq!``` in order to save and quit vim editor.
 ### Step 8: Run the tests, demonstrating that they now succeed
 <img width="337" alt="image" src="https://github.com/roycehuang/cse15l-lab-reports-v2/assets/130111798/f67387a3-d8cf-496a-9409-0eea986f2b50">